-This Candidate Agreement (“Agreement”) is a legal agreement between the candidate who will take the Test (“you”) and Law School Admission Council, Inc. (“LSAC”) that sets forth the terms and conditions for the LSAT Test and LSAT-Flex Test (collectively, the “Test”) under which LSAC will permit you to register for and take the Test.
+This Candidate Agreement (“Agreement”) is a legal agreement between the Candidate (“you”) who will take the LSAT-Flex (the “Test”) and Law School Admission Council, Inc. (“LSAC”) that sets forth the terms and conditions for the Test under which LSAC will permit you to register for and take the Test.
 This Agreement sets out important terms and conditions related to your taking of the Test, including terms and conditions relating to Test security.
-By registering for and/or taking the Test, you are agreeing to abide by the terms and conditions set forth in this Agreement.
+By registering for and/or taking the Test, you agree to abide by the terms and conditions set forth in this Agreement.
 Please read and review this Agreement carefully prior to agreeing to it.
 You should carefully review this Agreement prior to each time you take the Test.
-This Agreement is available on the LSAC website at http://www.lsac.org/about/lsac-policies/lsac-candidate-agreement.
+The LSAC Candidate Agreement: Terms and Conditions for the LSAT-Flex is available for review on the LSAC website.

-All references to “Test” or “Tests” in this Agreement refer to the LSAT Test and LSAT-Flex Test and related documents in paper or electronic form, including the corresponding Test books, Test questions, Test responses, responses marked on answer sheets for the Test, and scratch paper booklets.
+All references to “Test” or “Tests” in this Agreement refer to the LSAT-Flex and related documents in paper or electronic form, including the corresponding Test books, Test questions, Test responses, responses marked on answer sheets for the Test, and scratch paper.

 NOTICE: By registering for and/or taking the Test, you represent and affirm the following to LSAC: